frederic-perez/AmE-dictionary/data/dictionary.md

 __assistance animal__ _n_
 __assizes__ _n_
 __associate with__ _phr v_ To spend time with someone.
+__assonance__ _n_ Assonance is the repetition of the same vowel sound with different consonants.
+Example: She and Lee see the bees in the tree.
 __assorted__ _adj_ _Items available on the buffet include assorted pastries, fresh fruit, and fruit juices._
 __assuage__ _v_ :six::hammer: (assuaged)
 __assurance__ _n_ :two::hammer: (assurances)